b3rkaydem1r/kodi-watch-video-with-url/README.md

 Go Kodi -> Install plugin from zip file -> Select zip file and start the plugin.<br>
 Type video url to plugin.<br>

-I'm using this on Orange Pi -> Openelec.
+I'm using this on Orange Pi -> LibreElec.
 It's for home movie system.